File Management and Ensuring Password Access

 - Ensure emergency access: Take the steps necessary to ensure that your Authorized User has emergency access.

-- Hardware security keys: For maximum security (according to one leading security expert), especially to protect sensitive client information and preserve confidentiality, consider obtaining one or more hardware security keys compatible with the password manager (see section C.5. above) to provide comprehensive access to your passwords, software, services, and devices—in conjunction with, or in lieu of, an emergency access kit.
+If the password manager offers an emergency access kit or similar feature, make it securely accessible by your Authorized User, whether (a) kept digitally and encrypted in the cloud or (b) stored on paper form in a safe or a safe-deposit box for better security. - Hardware security keys: For maximum security (according to one leading security expert), especially to protect sensitive client information and preserve confidentiality, consider obtaining one or more hardware security keys compatible with the password manager (see section C.5. above) to provide comprehensive access to your passwords, software, services, and devices—in conjunction with, or in lieu of, an emergency access kit.
 Keep this key in a safe, securely accessible location for the Authorized User.
 For the ultimate protection, consider storing the key in a safe or safe-deposit box.

 - Consult an IT professional to determine the best security measures for your current technological configuration and anticipated needs.
 In appropriate circumstances, consider adding an IT expert as a crucial member of your succession planning team.